waellison/songquiz/README.md

 A music quiz program thingee written in Python.

-I created this as a side project during my Nucamp course in CS fundamentals with Python.
+I created this as a project during my Nucamp course in CS fundamentals with Python.

 You can select from four difficulty levels, which affect the number of lines of lyrics shown: